stcorp/harp/doc/dataformats.rst

 N/A                 string
 =================== ===================

+HARP uses empty strings to represent the unit of dimensionless quantities (to distinguish them from non-quantities, which will lack a unit attribute).
+However, HDF4 cannot store string attributes with length zero.
+For this reason an empty unit string will be written as a ``units`` attribute with value ``"1"`` when writing data to HDF4.
+When reading from HDF4 a unit string value ``"1"`` will be converted back again to an empty unit string.

 HDF5
 ~~~~
 This section details a set of additional conventions that are specific to the HDF5 file format.